yojoots/libbitcoin-system-wiki/Public-Data-Principle.md

 It follows from the [risk sharing principle](Risk-Sharing-Principle) that system security depends upon covert [mining](Glossary#mine) and [trade](Glossary#trade).
 As detailed in [Balance of Power Fallacy](Balance-of-Power-Fallacy) a [coin](Glossary#coin) exists as a [market](Glossary#market) between [miners](Glossary#miner) and [merchants](Glossary#merchant) for [confirmation](Glossary#confirmation) of [transactions](Glossary#transaction).

-The necessary convert activities are listed by role:
+The necessary covert activities are listed by role:

 Miner
 * obtain blocks